 WordPress security can be complicated, but there are many things you can do to secure WordPress website and prevent hackers from accessing it.
 Nothing is worse than waking up one morning to find your site in a mess.

 WordPress security is a way of preventing your website from accessing it by outsiders.
-It is about protecting your website, data and visitors-from malware and their damaging consequences.
+It is about protecting your website, data, and visitors from malware and its damaging consequences.

 - Weak passwords

 - Insecure plugins, themes, and maybe WordPress itself

 So, for today’s post, we talked things out with experts from the best cybersecurity consulting firms.
 We’ll be sharing tips, strategies, and techniques you can use to improve the security of your WordPress site and keep it protected.
 Let’s get right to it!

 Although we’ll share some great tips on locking down your site below, WordPress security extends far beyond that.
 Namely, your WordPress website host is responsible for safety on the web server side.

 Choosing a trustworthy host for your business is very important.
 To secure WordPress website from external threats and invasion, the decision to invest in high-quality hosting never goes wrong.

 We prefer not to use the free hosting service as it often lacks the necessary security measures for your website.
 Also, if you host WordPress on your own VPS, you’ll need the technical know-how to handle it yourself.
 But, to be honest, trying to save $20/month by becoming a sysadmin is not the best idea.